datacraft-dsc/DEPs/7/README.md

 # Universal Storage

-Ocean has a core mission of making data assets visible and discoverable, with a decentralised protocol for data exchange.
+This DEP supports provides a generaliased decentralised protocol for data exchange between actors in the deata economy.

 To ensure that clients are able to make use of assets from service providers throughout the ecosystem, it is necessary to provide a universal storage API for accessing asset content that is independent of the underlying storage implementation,